Whevalmeze/firebaseui-web/README.md

 <td>buttonColor</td>
 <td>No</td>
 <td>
   The color of sign in button.
-The css of the button can be overwritten with the attribute/value in the HTML element:
+The CSS of the button can be overwritten with the attribute/value in the HTML element:
   <code>data-provider-id="providerId"</code>
 </td>